marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 ### How do I send Pull Requests?

-So, you want to get your hands-on and you want to implement new Features, Improvements, Optimizations, Fixes, Refactorings or updates on Documentation/ReadMe, yourself?
+So, you want to get your hands-on and implement new Features, Improvements, Optimizations, Fixes, Refactorings or updates on Documentation/ReadMe, yourself?
 Perfect!
 Here you'll find everything you need to know!

 <details>
   <summary> It's important that you understand the basics of Branches before continuing.
 To learn more, expand this section!</summary>